-For decades, scientists offered wild theories about the fabled lost continent of Lemuria in the Indian Ocean.
-Then, in 2013, scientists actually found some evidence.
+For decades, scientists offered theories about the fabled sunken continent of Lemuria in the Indian Ocean.
+But in 2013, researchers finally found evidence that it may have actually existed.

-Forget all you know about plate tectonics, evolution, and the study of DNA for a moment.
-Back in the mid-1800s, a few scientists working from scant evidence decided there must have been a lost continent in the Indian Ocean and they called it Lemuria.
+In the mid-1800s, a few scientists working from scant evidence theorized that there was once a lost continent in the Indian Ocean and they called it Lemuria.

-And as absurd as this all sounds, the idea flourished for a time both in popular culture and some corners of the scientific community.
+And as outlandish as this all may sound, the idea flourished for a time both in popular culture and some corners of the scientific community.
 Of course, modern science has long since debunked the idea of Lemuria altogether.

 But then, in 2013, geologists discovered evidence of a lost continent precisely where Lemuria was said to have existed and the old theories started cropping up once again.